Garden-AI/garden-backend/garden-backend-service/README.md

 #### Requirements:
 - poetry
 - docker
-- a .env file in this directory setting API_CLIENT_ID and API_CLIENT_SECRET appropriately for auth purposes
+- a .env file in this directory for setting environment variables as wanted/needed.

-    - values from `garden/globus_api` secret in aws
-    - you can set the env vars in the container another way if you want, especially if you're not using `./run-dev-server.sh` to run the container
+Our persistent config/environment variables are read from an aws secret at startup.
+For your local container to have the same config/settings as the live dev deployment, you need to at least set the following in the .env file:

+    AWS_ACCESS_KEY_ID=...
+    AWS_SECRET_ACCESS_KEY=...
+    AWS_SECRET_NAME=garden-backend-env-vars/dev
+    GARDEN_ENV=dev

+where the AWS access key variables correspond to the `garden_lightsail_user_dev` IAM user (which has permission to read the AWS secret).
+If you provide any additional variables which are also present in the `garden-backend-env-vars/dev` secret, the one you set in the .env file will take priority.

 ### Testing
 Running `./run-dev-server.sh` will spin up the app at http://localhost:5500 in a container almost exactly like the one used for deployment, with the following tweaks: